KRShea/KRShea.github.io/_posts/2024-04-30-costco_analysis.md

 Or perhaps you may be curious why Albermale County, home of the University of Virginia, has a Costco while Alachua County, home of the University of Florida does not.
 Both are similarly sized College towns.

 The interactive map and tables below detail some of these findings.
-Counties in the map are shaded according to a machine learning model which scored a county’s suitability for a Costco according to some of the variables highlighted above.
+Counties in the map are shaded according to a machine learning model which scored a county’s suitability for a Costco utilizing data from the US census.
+Variables used in the model by county were median household income, population density, percent of the population with a bachelors degree, and median age.
+Other key variables not used in the machine learning model are also available for exploration.

-<iframe title="COSTCO Analysis pre_final" width="1150" height="2500" src="https://app.powerbi.com/view?r=eyJrIjoiYmRiNDI0MjUtNjMyYi00YmI2LTk4NWMtMTI2YTIwMjliZjVhIiwidCI6ImRiOTA3NTYwLTZhNDktNDk2Ni1hNzgwLTY5ZDMyODg4NGYwYiIsImMiOjJ9&pageName=ReportSectioncaa6a21065a7a30ec4be" frameborder="0" allowFullScreen="true"></iframe>
+<iframe title="COSTCO Analysis pre_final" width="1150" height="2500" src="https://app.powerbi.com/view?r=eyJrIjoiYmRiNDI0MjUtNjMyYi00YmI2LTk4NWMtMTI2YTIwMjliZjVhIiwidCI6ImRiOTA3NTYwLTZhNDktNDk2Ni1hNzgwLTY5ZDMyODg4NGYwYiIsImMiOjJ9&pageName=ReportSectionf657d39eb9cf5e60222a" frameborder="0" allowFullScreen="true"></iframe>

 ## Conclusion

 Costco still has lots of room to grow in the United States and there are plenty of suitable counties for Costco to continue its expansion.
-The real question is if Costco will make a "come to Costco" facebook page owning American city rejoice or continue its inroads into Europe, Asia, and Oceania. <span class="red-square">&#9632;</span>
+The real question is if Costco will make a "come to Costco" facebook page owning American city rejoice or continue its inroads into Europe, Asia, and Oceania.